-Aberdeen Student Nightline has been running for over 10 years and is part of a wider network of nearly 40 other Nightlines across the country, established in 90 universities and colleges, supporting 1.5 million students in the UK and Ireland.
-We have around 50 volunteers, from all academic years, disciplines and backgrounds with numbers still growing.
-Each volunteer does at least two shifts a semester and are extensively trained to support other students during their time at University.
+Aberdeen Student Nightline has been running for over 20 years and is part of a wider network of nearly 40 other Nightlines across the country, established in 90 universities and colleges, supporting 1.5 million students in the UK and Ireland.
+We have around 80 volunteers, from all academic years, disciplines and backgrounds with numbers still growing.
+Each volunteer does at least three shifts a semester and are extensively trained to support other students during their time at University.

 The service is focused around 5 key principles:

 We provide both an information and listening service, every night of the term run by students for students.
-Nightliners can receive calls and messages ranging from academic struggles, bullying, debt, loneliness to a pizza or taxi number.
+Nightline volunteers can receive calls and messages ranging from academic struggles, bullying, debt, loneliness to a pizza or taxi number.

-For the majority university is a positive experience, however most students experience periods of high stress, anxiety and low mood.
-Nightline’s purpose is the support those who would like to talk to somebody during these times.
+For the majority, university is a positive experience, however most students experience periods of high stress, anxiety and low mood.
+Nightline’s purpose is to support those who would like to talk to somebody during these times.

 Nightline was set up first in 1970 in University of Essex by a former Samaritan director to help reduce the number of student suicides.
-However today Nightline is there to provide a safe environment for students to discuss their emotions, however big or small.
+However today Nightline is there to provide a safe environment for students to discuss their emotions, no matter how big or small.